Low-dimensional solenoidal manifolds: Geometric 3-dimensional solenoids

 \noi {\it We will not deal with the spherical case.} \end{remark} \begin{remark} Every 3-dimensional compact, connected, geometric solenoid, modeled on $\sS^2\times\R$, which is a McCord solenoid is of the form $\sS^2\times\mathcal{S}$ with $\mathcal{S}$ a compact, connected, abelian 1-dimensional solenoidal group.
 Every 3-dimensional compact, connected, geometric McCord solenoid, modeled on $\H^2\times\R$ splits as a product $\mathcal{S}^2\times\mathcal{S}^1$, with $\mathcal{S}^2$ a compact hyperbolic lamination and $\mathcal{S}^1$ a compact abelian group. \end{remark}

-1cm \begin{example}[Algebraic universal covers of geometric 3-manifolds] Let $(M,G)$ be a compact geometric manifold modeled on the geometric model $(N, G)$ {\it different from $(\sS^3,SO(4))$}.
+\begin{example}[Algebraic universal coverings of geometric 3-manifolds] Let $(M,G)$ be a compact geometric manifold modeled on the geometric model $(N, G)$ {\it different from $(\sS^3,SO(4))$}.
 The fundamental group of $M$ is infinite and residually finite.
-Let $\mathbb{M}$ be its algebraic universal cover as in {\it definition} \ref{univ-alg-cov} formula \ref{towercovers} \ie the inverse limit of the tower of all its finite pointed covers:
+Let $\mathbb{M}$ be its algebraic universal covering as in {\it definition} \ref{univ-alg-cov} formula (\ref{towercovers}) \ie the inverse limit of the tower of all its finite pointed coverings:

-By {\it theorem} \ref{McCord-minimal}, $\mathbb{M}$ is a minimal {\em 3-dimensional solenoidal manifold} with dense leaves.
-We endow $\mathbb{M}$ with the pullback of the homogeneous metric under the canonical projection $\Pi:\mathbb{M}\to{M}$.
-Each leaf is isometric to $N$ and the restriction of the projection $\Pi_\beta:\mathbb{M}\to{M}_\beta$ to any leaf is a local isometry. \end{example}
+\end{example} \noi By {\it proposition} \ref{McCord-minimal}, $\mathbb{M}$ is a minimal {\em 3-dimensional solenoidal manifold}, \ie with dense leaves.
+We endow $\mathbb{M}$ with the laminated metric $g_{can}$ obtained as the pullback of the homogeneous metric under the canonical projection $\Pi:\mathbb{M}\to{M}$.
+Each leaf is isometric to $N$ and the restriction of the projection $\Pi_\beta:\mathbb{M}\to{M}_\beta$ to any leaf is a local isometry. \begin{definition} The laminated Riemannian metric $g_{can}$ is called the {\it canonical metric} of $\mathbb{M}$.
+In general, any McCord solenoid over a geometric 3-manifold $M$ has a {\it canonical laminated metric} obtained by the pullback of the homogeneous metric on $M$. \end{definition}

-\noi Since $M$ is a geometric manifold modeled on $(N,G)$ the fundamental group of $M$ is identified with a subgroup of $G$ which acts properly discontinuously, freely, and isometrically on $N$ and the quotient space is isometric to $M$ so that $\tilde{M}$, the universal covering of $M$, is isometric to $N$.
+\noi If $M$ is a geometric manifold modeled on $(N,G)$ the fundamental group of $M$ is identified with a subgroup of $G$ which acts properly discontinuously, freely, and isometrically on $N$ and the quotient space is isometric to $M$ so that $\tilde{M}$, the universal covering of $M$, is isometric to $N$.

 \noi The profinite completion $\widehat{\pi_1(M)}$ acts by fiberwise right translations on $\tilde{M}\times{\widehat{\pi_1(M)}}$ (thus without fixed points).
 It acts simply-transitive on $\widehat{\pi_1(M)}$ on the fibers.
 This shows again that the leaves on $\mathbb M$ are dense (since $j\left(\pi_1(M)\right)$ is dense in $\widehat{\pi_1(M)}$) and isometric to $N$.